Marc Bolan: Death

-On 16 September 1977, two weeks before his 30th birthday, Bolan was a passenger in a Mini 1275GT driven by Gloria Jones as they headed home from Morton's Club Restaurant in Berkeley Square, London.
-Both had been drinking alcohol, and after crossing a small humpback bridge near Gipsy Lane on Queens Ride, Barnes, south west London, the car struck a fence post and then a tree.
+On Friday 16 September 1977, two weeks before his 30th birthday, Bolan was a passenger in a purple Mini 1275GT driven by Gloria Jones as they headed home from a party hosted by Rod Stewart at Morton's Club Restaurant in Berkeley Square, London.
+Both had been drinking alcohol, and after crossing a small humpback bridge near Gipsy Lane on Queens Ride, Barnes, south west London, the car struck a fence post and then a sycamore tree.
 Bolan died at the scene.
-Jones was critically injured.
+Jones was critically injured, suffering a broken jaw and arm.
+She was not informed about Bolan's death until the day of his funeral.

 The car crash site has become a shrine to his memory, where fans leave tributes beside the tree.
 In 2013, the shrine was featured on the BBC Four series Pagans and Pilgrims: Britain's Holiest Places.
 The site, Marc Bolan's Rock Shrine, is owned and maintained by the T. Rex Action Group.

 His funeral service was held on 20 September 1977 at the Golders Green Crematorium in North London.
 Bolan's ashes were later buried under a rose bush.
-Bolan's funeral was attended by David Bowie, Rod Stewart, Tony Visconti, Steve Harley and Boy George among other musicians.
+Bolan's funeral was attended by David Bowie, Rod Stewart, Tony Visconti, Steve Harley among other musicians.

 Bolan had arranged a discretionary trust to safeguard his money.
 A small, separate Jersey-based trust fund has allowed his son to receive some income.
-However, the bulk of Bolan's fortune, variously estimated at between £20 and £30 million (approx $38 – $57 million), remains in trust.
+However, the bulk of Bolan's fortune, variously estimated at between £20 and £30 million, remains in trust.

 Marc Bolan's Rock Shrine at the site where he died in a car crash in Barnes, London on 16 September 1977, two weeks shy of what would have been his 30th birthday.